Trevor20/Python-Portfolio/Project 2 - FinTech Transaction & Risk Analysis/README.md

 ### 2. Machine Learning Validation using skilearn
 1. Executed a Logistic Regression model to test the hypothesis that transaction failure could be predicted by customer variables like Price, Category, or Payment Method.
 2. Utilized class_weight = 'balanced' and stratify to handle class imbalance (3:1 Succcess:Failure ratio).
-3. Finding - The model yielded an AUC of 0.5, successfulling proving that failures in this dataset are likely due to internal API/Bank factors rather that customer-based factors.
+3. Finding - The model yielded an accuracy of 0.5, successfully proving that failures in this dataset are likely due to internal API/Bank factors rather that customer-based factors.

 ### 3. Database Architecture & Visualization
 1. Developed a 3-tier storage system in MySQL to seperate clean historical data, pending unprocessed data, and system audit logs.